rahulaga/hello-spring/README.md

 http://www.irahul.com
 This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/deed.en_US.

-Sample bean wirings using Spring (4.x) and corresponding JUnit tests
+Sample bean wirings using Spring Framework and corresponding JUnit tests

 HelloWorld becomes multi-lingual here and based on a specific language Greeter implementation it saysHello.